icerui11/DHU-project/report/2025work/DHU_related/DHU for discuss.md

 * Common for pushbroom sensors in satellite applications

 Different architectures have been developed for each ordering to optimize performance.
 BIP generally achieves the highest throughput but may require more memory resources, while BIL typically aligns better with how data is acquired by many satellite sensors.

+### response for email:

+Hi Björn,

+I've reviewed the document section between "11.
+Compression" and "12.
+Time Synchronization" in detail.

+Regarding the time synchronization approach, I can confirm this should not pose any problems for the DHU hardware.
+The FPGA will only need to route TC and TM messages as specified, and we simply need to verify the FPGA router's timecode forwarding functionality in our upcoming tests.

+For the channel dataset, having the basic spatial and spectral dimensions along with the bitwidth data is sufficient.

+My main question remains regarding D0 and D1 (data ID and sequence).
+I agree with the SWICD's point that these values cannot simply be placed at the beginning of each packet.
+As I mentioned in my MD document comments, when adding these D0 and D1 values to the science data for compression, we need to ensure that the product of the three-dimensional data accurately matches the input data quantity.

+I've updated the MD document with additional comments and questions that we should discuss in our next disccussion.

+Best regards,